 - a group submission with an additional (or deletion) company's data for a particular experience year

-*It is important to note that the number of agents or agencies will differ greatly between companies due to the different marketing techniques that each company incorporates, namely: captive, independent, and direct marketing/use of brokers.
-In addition, some companies provided the number of agents in experience year 2008, whereas, others provided the number of agencies.
-Thereafter, for experience years after 2008, reporting by agency is the only reporting method.
+It is important to note that the number of agencies will differ greatly between companies due to the different marketing techniques that each company incorporates, namely: captive, independent, and direct marketing/use of brokers.
 For those companies that write business using the direct marketing/brokerage approach, no agency data is found in this report.

 This report cannot address the issue as to why some people do not have insurance.
 It is up to the community, insurance industry and the Department to make sure adequate coverage can be made available to all people.
 However, with this report, it is with hope that it can continue to encourage the insurance industry to invest and to make insurance accessible in the"underserved" communities, while the California Department of Insurance, continues with its utmost goal of trying to educate and help everyone benefit from the protection and the peace of mind that insurance can offer.